Skip to content

 Can Le Creuset Enameled Cast-Iron Go Under the Broiler

 Yes, Le Creuset enameled cast-iron cookware’s recommended maximum temperature is 500°F / 260°C. Black Phenolic knobs are heat resistant up to 480ºF.
-Stainless steel knobs are able to resist even higher heat and are safe to use in a broiler.
+Stainless steel knobs can resist even higher heat and are safe to use in a broiler.

 Can Le Creuset Stoneware Go Under the Broiler?